nicholas-roether/quicksend-server/README.md

 [this outdated IETF draft](https://tools.ietf.org/id/draft-cavage-http-signatures-12.html), and as such with the `WWW-Authenticate` header sent by the server.

-## Concepts

-The following are ideas for the future of this project that are both vague and subject to change.
+### Compression

+Requests can be compressed according to the HTTP standard with gzip or deflate.

 ### Messages

-Messages mean those that are sent from one user to another, and are seperate from any medium in which they might be stored or via which they might be conveyed.

-Messages should consist of two parts: the message headers and the message body, where the headers, among other possible uses, tell the client how the body is to be interpreted.
-In order to be able to send data of any (possibly binary) format, the following headers are under consideration:
+Messages consist of two parts: the message headers and the message body, where the headers, among other possible uses, tell the client how the body is to be interpreted.
+In order to be able to send data of any (possibly binary) format, the following headers are
+recommended:

 - `type`:         the MIME type of the body content (default: `"text/plain"`)
 - `encoding`:     the encoding of the body content
   - valid values: `"utf-8"` (default), `"base64"`

 Large messages, such as those containing images, will also be compressed during transit.

+## Concepts

+The following are ideas for the future of this project that are both vague and subject to change.

 ### Socket Server